ParabolInc/parabol/docs/codeReview.md

 - Issues can go in these columns: To Prioritize, Backlog, To Do, In Progress, Stuck.
 - Pull Requests can go in these columns: Stuck, Self Review, Reviewer Review, Maintainer Review.
 - A PR may correpsond to 0 or many issues.
 These issues shall stay "In Progress" and when the PR gets merged, they'll be moved to "Done" automatically.
 - The motivation for this structure is to relax the constraint that 1 issue has 1 PR.
 If a PR resolves 3 issues, we only have to update the status of the PR, not update all 3 issues as a group.
 If a PR fails to resolve 1 of the 3 issues, the remaining issue stays "In Progress" instead of being moved from "Maintainer Review" back to "In Progress".
+If an issue has multiple PRs, the issue can stay "In Progress" while the PRs move through the process.

 ## Reviewer